Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 Python and R extend our capabilities for data wrangling and visualization.
 Data warehousing enables historical analysis through dimensional modeling and star schemas.
 Big data technologies like Spark and HDFS address scale challenges that exceed traditional database capabilities.

 Most importantly, I learned that these technologies are not competing alternatives but complementary tools in a data professional's toolkit.
-A modern data pipeline might extract from operational databases using SQL, transform and clean using Python, load into a dimensional warehouse, and process large-scale analyses using Spark—each technology applied where it excels.
+A modern data pipeline might extract from operational databases using SQL, transform and clean using Python, load into a dimensional warehouse, and process large-scale analyses using Spark, each technology applied where it excels.

 As I continue my career in business analytics, the skills from this course provide a foundation for working with data at any scale.
 The ability to design databases, write efficient queries, wrangle messy data, understand warehouse architecture, and work with distributed systems opens doors to increasingly sophisticated analytical challenges.

-Enterprise data management is not just about technology—it's about enabling organizations to make better decisions through reliable, accessible, and well-governed data.
+Enterprise data management is not just about technology, it's about enabling organizations to make better decisions through reliable, accessible, and well-governed data.
 That fundamental principle will guide my work regardless of which specific tools and platforms I encounter in the future.

 Generative AI, Anthropic was used to help me in uploading images and structuring my directory and data to Github